dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

   - State management, and
   - A message broker.

-With this setup, you can run a Dapr sidecar with the Dapr CLI and try out the state API to store and retrieve a state.
+With this setup, run Dapr using the Dapr CLI and try out the state API to store and retrieve a state.
 [Learn more about the state building block and how it works in our concept docs]({{< ref state-management >}}).

 In this guide, you will simulate an application by running the sidecar and calling the API directly.
 For the purpose of this tutorial you'll run the sidecar without an application.